 - Product name descending.
 By product, in reverse alphabetical order.
 (Hey, sometimes the product you’re looking for will begin with a ‘Z’ and you’ll forget the name!)

 - Top Sellers.
 These “Sort by combination of revenue, units, look to book, and availability”.

 But wait, there’s more!
 From these 8 options:

 - You can choose which ones you want to appear, or not, on the web site.
-You don’t want anyone to sort by “Most popular” – so be it!
+If you don’t want anyone to sort by “Most Popular” — so be it!

 - You aren’t even limited by these pre-set options.
-You can very easily define you own other sort options that combine various variables, like sales, views, and availability, to have your own options.
+You can very easily define your own other sort options that combine variables, like sales, views, and availability, to have your own options.

-Each of these four options don’t exist on the other major ecommerce platforms, without tremendous amounts of custom work–if that.
+Each of these four options doesn’t exist on the other major ecommerce platforms, without tremendous amounts of custom work — if that.
 But Salesforce Commerce Cloud does all, by default.

 In case you’re wondering what these look like, in practice, here are two relevant screens.
 Here is where you can see all the various sorting rules, and define more: